Hasmonean dynasty: Pompey the Great

-While this civil war was going on the Roman general Marcus Aemilius Scaurus went to Syria to take possession, in the name of Gnaeus Pompeius Magnus, of the kingdom of the Seleucids.
-The brothers appealed to him, each endeavouring by gifts and promises to win him over to his side.
-At first Scaurus, moved by a gift of four hundred talents, decided in favour of Aristobulus.
-Aretas was ordered to withdraw his army from Judea, and while retreating suffered a crushing defeat at the hands of Aristobulus.
-But when Pompey came to Syria (63 BCE), a different situation arose.
-Pompey, who had just been awarded the title "Conqueror of Asia" due to his decisive victories in Asia Minor over Pontus and the Seleucid Empire, had decided to bring Judea under the rule of the Romans.
-He took the same view of Hyrcanus' ability, and was moved by much the same motives as Antipater: as a ward of Rome, Hyrcanus would be more acceptable than Aristobulus.
-When, therefore, the brothers, as well as delegates of the people's party, which, weary of Hasmonean quarrels, desired the extinction of the dynasty, presented themselves before Pompey, he delayed the decision, in spite of Aristobulus' gift of a golden vine valued at five hundred talents.
-The latter, however, fathomed the designs of Pompey, and assembled his armies.
-Pompey defeated him multiple times however and captured his cities.
-Aristobulus II entrenched himself in the fortress of Alexandrium; but, soon realising the uselessness of resistance, surrendered at the first summons of the Romans, and undertook to deliver Jerusalem to them.
-The patriots, however, were not willing to open their gates to the Romans, and a siege ensued which ended with the capture of the city.
-Pompey entered the Holy of Holies; this was only the second time that someone had dared to penetrate into this sacred spot.
-Judaea had to pay tribute to Rome and was placed under the supervision of the Roman governor of Syria: In 63 BC, Judaea became a protectorate of Rome.
-Coming under the administration of a governor, Judaea was allowed a king; the governor's business was to regulate trade and maximise tax revenue.
+While this civil war was going on, the Roman general Marcus Aemilius Scaurus went to Syria to take possession of the kingdom of the Seleucids, in the name of Gnaeus Pompeius Magnus.
+Each of the brothers appealed to him through gifts and promises: Scaurus, moved by a gift of four hundred talents, decided in favour of Aristobulus; Aretas was ordered to withdraw his army from Judea and while retreating suffered a crushing defeat at the hands of Aristobulus himself.

+But the situation changed when Pompey, who had just been awarded the title "Conqueror of Asia" due to his decisive victories in Asia Minor over Pontus and the Seleucid Empire, came to Syria (63 BC) having decided to bring Judea under the rule of the Romans.
+The two brothers, as well as a third party which, weary of Hasmonean quarrels, desired the extinction of the dynasty, sent delegates to Pompey; who delayed the decision and eventually, in spite of Aristobulus' gift of a golden vine valued at five hundred talents, decided that Hyrcanus II would have made a more acceptable ward of Rome than his brother.

+Aristobulus fathomed the designs of Pompey and assembled his armies; but Pompey was able to defeat him multiple times and capture his cities, so he entrenched himself in the fortress of Alexandrium.

+Soon realising the futility of resistance however, he surrendered at the first summons of the Romans, and decided to deliver Jerusalem to them.
+Despite this, the patriots were not willing to open their gates to the Romans, and a siege ensued which ended in the capture of the city.

+Pompey entered the Holy of Holies (this was only the second time that someone had dared to penetrate into this sacred spot).
+Judaea had to pay tribute to Rome and was placed under the supervision of the Roman governor of Syria.
+Aristobulus was taken to Rome a prisoner, and Hyrcanus was restored to his position as High Priest but not to the Kingship.
+Political authority rested with the Romans whose interests were represented by Antipater.
+This factually ended the Hasmoean rule of the area and Jewish independence.Hooker, Richard.
+World Civilizations Learning Modules.
+Washington State University, 1999.